mautic/mautic-documentation/pages/10.Components/03.Forms/01.Managing Forms/docs.en.md

 It is possible to pre-populate the value of a form field from the URL query parameters.
 However, this only works for form fields that are linked to contact fields, all of which can be found on the Settings -> Custom fields page.
 (In spite of the name, this page lists all fields, including core ones.)

-Before you start it is **critical** that any fields you wish to pre-populate are set to be "Publicly updatable" by editing them via the Custom fields page.
-With this setting enabled Mautic fields can be altered from API.
-If they are not correctly configured, Mautic will ignore them when pre-populating the data.
+Before starting it is **critical** that any fields to be pre-populate are set to be "publicly updatable" by editing them via [custom fields][custom-fields].
+With this setting enabled, Mautic fields can be altered programatically.

 You will also need to know the aliases of the contact fields you wish to pre-populate, because you will use these aliases in the URL to feed in your data.
 The alias can be obtained from the table when viewing the same Settings -> Custom fields page mentioned above.